What is Tau?

 Medical Tests for Tau

 Tau accumulation and neurofibrillary tangles, like amyloid plaques, are not yet measurable with an available blood test, although research is ongoing.
 Moreover, the conditions cannot be visualized on a CT or MRI scan.
 However, PET scanning can identify and measure the amount of accumulation for either of these disease-related proteins.
-In the case of amyloid, the PET scan won’t identify disease severity because of amyloid’s early accumulation.
+In the case of amyloid, the PET scan won’t identify the stage of dementia because of amyloid’s early accumulation.
 Tau PET scans, on the other hand, may in the future provide a biomarker measurement that will meaningfully indicate disease progression.
 Amyloid PET scan tracers, which are already FDA-approved, are often used now to screen candidates for AD clinical trials.
 They identify the presence of disease but are not useful for measuring disease progression.
-Tau PET scan tracers on the other hand, though still experimental, are being added to many new AD trials to provide a potentially enlightening additional measure of disease severity.
+Tau PET scan tracers have been developed and evidence supports tau PET scanning as a biomarker that reflects the stage of neurodegeneration associated with Alzheimer’s Disease.
+The first of the tau PET tracers to be approved by the US FDA is F-18 flortaucipir.
+Many new AD clinical trials are including tau PET scans as a potential biomarker of disease severity.

 - Alzheimer’s Disease Toolkit (Helpful Information to Manage Alzheimer’s Disease)